Living Standard — Last Updated 13 May 2026

 If element["removeAttributes"]

-(or an empty list if it does not exist) sanitizer config list contains
+(or an empty list if it does not exist) contains

 attribute, then: